shreytailor/msa-devops/README.md

 ## Assignment Explanation
 My assignment is hosted on the following link, https://shrey-devops.azurewebsites.net/.
 So from the beginning, I followed the text instructions on how to setup the build and release pipelines for an application.
 For the description of my pipeline, I am going to explain line-by-line what I have written in my `.yml` file.

 We are firstly defining the branches which can trigger our pipeline to execute itself.
 To fulfil the first requirement which was to create builds when pushing to the `master` or `develop`, we are creating two entries for the trigger.
+This makes sure that we are creating releases when pushing to any of these branches.
 ```
 trigger:
 - master